hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

 ```console
 python3 -m pip install localstack
 ```
 **_NOTE:_**  There might be a case where after installing the Localstack cli might not work.
-I encountered this issue where I would type a command and nothing would happen and it would just stay stuck.
+I encountered this issue where I would type a command and nothing would happen.
+My terminal would just stay stuck.
 I believe the reason was that the CLI was not automatically downloading the required docker image.
 I am not sure why this happened but for reference, I am using an M1 Macbook Pro.
 To resolve this you can get the image by running the following command in the terminal:
 ```console
 docker run --rm -it -p 4566:4566 -p 4510-4559:4510-4559 localstack/localstack
 ```